 Our “Learn, Grow, Eat & Go!”
 (LGEG) program in Guatemala was aimed at promoting food security and combining socioemotional learning with gardening activities to reduce violent behaviors.
 Partnering with AgriLife Extension’s Junior Master Gardener program and the A&M Garden Club, the Conflict and Development Foundation (CDF) encouraged teamwork and inclusion through gardening and physical activities.

-The objective of this program is to work with kids to promote gender inclusion and discuss how to identify and cope with violent behaviors such as bullying by discussing such issues with teachers and parents.
-The program combines academic achievement, gardening, nutrient-dense food experiences, physical activity, and school & family engagement.
+The objective of this program was to work with kids to promote gender inclusion and discuss how to identify and cope with violent behaviors such as bullying by discussing such issues with teachers and parents.
+The program combined academic achievement, gardening, nutrient-dense food experiences, physical activity, and school & family engagement.
 During our initial workshops in Guatemala, kids learned through fun and interactive games and activities about parts of the plant, floral design, recycling, how to prepare healthy recipes using fruits and vegetables, how to establish a school garden, and the importance of being active and using exercise to relieve stress that might otherwise lead to violent behavior.